Ethyle Cooke: Career at Thanhouser

 By mid-1914, she had made over 200 screen appearances, and her nickname on the set came to be "Cookie".
 During this time at Thanhouser, she spent one year starring in lead roles with Florence LaBadie.
 The Moving Picture World, produced in 1916, told of Cooke's close association with LaBadie: "When you see Florence LaBadie's name in the cast of a photoplay, close by you will find Ethyle Cooke's.
 At the Thanhouser studios they wouldn't think of casting a Florence LaBadie feature without putting Ethyle Cook in it."
 In the movie The Fugitive, Cooke's character commits a murder, while letting LaBadie's take the blame.
 Another film where they worked closely together was The Fear of Poverty, in which LaBadie's character runs off with Cooke's fiance.
 Finally, in Saint, Devil, and Woman, Cooke's character suffers at the mercy of a man who also has power over LaBadie's character.

-Cooke was also very active away from the set.
-On September 7, 1912, she attended the Thanhouser family picnic and also played on the Thanhouser women's softball team in the summer of 1915.

-Death

-Ethyle Cooke died April 20, 1949, in Waukesha, Wisconsin, aged 68.
+Cooke died April 20, 1949, in Waukesha, Wisconsin.